Andrew Benintendi Player Props: White Sox vs. Brewers

 Andrew Benintendi At The Plate

-- He has hit a long ball in two of 104 games played this year, and in 0.4% of his plate appearances.
+- In 105 games played this season, he has hit a homer in only two of them.

-- In 24.0% of his games this year, Benintendi has had at least one RBI.
-He's picked up more than one in 4.8% and driven in three or more of his team's runs in one contest.
+- Benintendi has had at least one RBI in 23.8% of his games this season (25 of 105), with more than one RBI five times (4.8%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.